annajli/bayomics/bn_cv/README.md

 Use `in_final_dag == TRUE` to match `avg_conservative`'s reported count
 directly, or dedupe by unordered pair first for other comparisons.

-- **L3a is broken and needs the L5-style diagnostic treatment** (fold-loss sorting, per-node sd/parent-count check) before it can be trusted or used.
-- **L3b has never been run at all.**
-- **L1b's config was never reviewed for the deterministic-column issue** found in L1a (MCHC-style exact formulas) — currently only excludes NLR.
-  L2 and L4 are low-risk by data type; L1b, being a clinical panel like L1a, is the one most worth a second look.
-- **A combined all-modalities network** (L1a/L1b + L2 + L4 + L5 + L6) was
-  scoped but not built — complete-case n across all modalities combined is ~75-79/92 (verified against real data, correcting an earlier erroneous check that used the raw non-backfilled CMV column), but total node count would be ~340-374, a node-to-sample ratio of ~5:1 — far beyond anything validated so far (L6's 1.9 was the highest tested).
-Would very likely need a much lower `maxp` than 10, or substantial further node curation, before being attempted.
+---

+## Explicitly open items, not yet resolved

+- **L3a's outlier fold is understood and accepted, but the underlying question is only partially answered.** One specific fold-sensitive near-collinearity (`total_chol` vs. its Friedewald-adjacent predictors, compounded by two Olink proteins) was found and traced — but only because it happened to be the single worst offender.
+Whether other clinical-Olink pairs carry similar fold-sensitive near-collinearity that simply hasn't surfaced as badly yet has **not** been systematically checked, in either L3a or L3b.
+- **The all-modalities network (`L_all`)** is built (config +
+  `01_data_prep_all_cv.Rmd` + `02_structure_learning_all_cv.Rmd`) but not
+  yet run.
+Node-to-sample ratio (~340-374 nodes / ~75-79 samples, ~5:1) is
+  far beyond anything validated so far (L6's 1.9 was the previous highest, and even L3a at 0.88 needed real diagnosis) — treat the first run as a genuine experiment, not a confirmation. `MAXP` is set to 5 in the config specifically because of this; the config's own comments suggest trying `MAXP <- 3L` if the first attempt is still catastrophic.